deadseal001/Note-Taker/README.md

 ## Purpose

 This Note Taker is an online app that can help users to create and view notes.
+The note data are saved in the server.

 ## Build_With
 * JavaScript